srazmjo/Workshop1/project2.md

 ![](project2_part2_diff_pop.png)

 By looking at the diff plot and the above difference of predicted value from worldpop raster it appears that most of the error is slightly above or below 0, and is also distributed fairly evenly across the entire space.
-Looking closely, however, the area close to the western coast and the central Gaon appears to exhibit a different phenomenon.
-In order to examine those areas closely, we will subset both areas individually to examine their population distribution based on our linear model.
+Looking closely, however, the area close to the western coast and the central Gabon appears to exhibit a different phenomenon.
+In order to examine those areas closely, we will subset both areas individually to examine their population distribution and calculate the error based on our linear model.

 ## Subsetting "Komo-Mondah" population and differences between our linear model estimation and the actual Data.
 Gabon's capital, Libreville, is located in Komo-Mondah subdivision.
 Since we don't directly have access to Libreville map, we will subset Komo-Mondah subdivision and plot its population distribution.
 One of the reasons this subdivision is highly overpredicted is that it is densely populated.
 According to 2019 data, Gabon has an estimated population of 2.02 million people and based on estimations, half of the population live in or close to Libreville, given the fact that Libreville is a major business and trade center in Gabon.
-From the other hand, Komo-Mondah is a coastal city, having a lot of sea ports.
+From the other hand, Komo-Mondah is a coastal city, having a lot of sea ports, encouraging people to move to this province for trading and other job opportunities.
 The following plots show the population distribution difference between our model and the WorldPop raster.
 The population plot shows where in Komo-Mondah, the population is concentrated.

 ![](project2_part2_Mondah_diff.png)